coderofsalvation/hashtagbibs/RFC_HASHTAGBIBS.md

 1. don't try to re-invent XML or JSON
 1. don't promote traversing graphs (instead: just a list with tags)
-1. they promote rather dumb, unnested lists
+1. they promote rather dumb, unnested, streamable lists (unlike HTML/XML/JSON) adhering to JSONLines/CSV
 1. they are much faster/simpler to lookup, implement, (de)serialize in low- and hihglevel languages.

 # Contact